belgattitude/belgattitude/README.md

 ## Hi there 👋🏼

 My name is Sébastien.
 Strongly typed by nature, I've been coding for a long time.
 I really enjoy to exchange and discover great things about software programming.
-I believe in the win-win and wish a peace-loving world cause it matters most to me.
+I believe in the win-win, wish a peace-loving world and love opensource.

 I'm from Belgium, living in Brussels.
-Speak french, english and something that sounds spanish.
+Speak French, English and something that sounds Spanish at times.

 ### Sponsors :heart:

-If you are using my opensource libraries or guides, I'd really appreciate if you would consider [sponsoring me](https://github.com/sponsors/belgattitude).
-That gives me a tasty morning boost.
+If you are enjoying some of my OSS guides or libs for your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/belgattitude), a [coffee](https://ko-fi.com/belgattitude) or a dropped star.
+That gives me a tasty morning boost and help me to make some of my ideas come true :heart: :pray: